 The dietetics/nutrition, fitness, and health major is a unique and popular double major in the Department of Nutrition Science.
-This major combination allows you to fulfill the undergraduate didactic requirements for becoming a registered dietitian nutritionist (RDN) as well as gain a comprehensive approach to human health and fitness.
+This major combination prepares you with the foundation for pursuing an advanced degree to become a registered dietitian nutritionist (RDN) while giving you a comprehensive approach to human health and fitness and sports nutrition.
 This double major is 127-135 credits and can be completed in four years.

-The registered dietitian nutritionist credential is the nationally recognized credential for dietitians.
+The RDN credential is the nationally recognized credential for dietitians.
 It is required for most employment in the healthcare industry and preferred for many other employment opportunities in foods and nutrition.
-To become a registered dietitian nutritionist, you must complete required coursework from an ACEND-accredited program (Purdue’s residential program is accredited by ACEND), an ACEND-accredited supervised practice experience (Purdue’s supervised practice experience is accredited by ACEND), and pass a national registration examination for dietitians.
-Scores on the national exam by Purdue graduates are consistently above the national average.
+To become an RDN, you must complete required coursework and a master’s degree from an ACEND-accredited program (Purdue’s residential bachelor’s and master’s programs are accredited by ACEND) as well as an ACEND-accredited supervised practice experience (which is offered in Purdue’s Master of Science in dietetics); you must also pass the national registration examination for dietitians.
+Purdue students have exceptionally strong outcomes on the credentialing exam compared to national pass rates.
+Of those who took the exam for the first time in 2022, 93.75% of Purdue students passed, compared with 66.76% nationally.
+Additionally, of those who were within one year of their first attempt at the exam, 100% of Purdue students passed compared with 87.84% nationally.

 Students who complete this major but do not wish to obtain the RDN credential may want to earn the certified nutrition specialist (CNS) credential.
 To become a CNS, you must complete a master’s or doctoral degree in a field-related discipline, complete a supervised practice experience and pass a certification examination.